ammu-mathew/foss-website/README.md

 # foss-website
 Foss Club website
-Download all the files and run the fullcode.
+Download all the files and run the file fullcode.html.